theme-next/theme-next.org/source/docs/third-party-services/statistics-and-analytics/index.md

 #### Baidu Webmaster Tools

-Set the verification string of {% exturl Baidu Webmaster Tools https://ziyuan.baidu.com/site/ %} which is used in submitting sitemap.
+Set the verification string of [Baidu Webmaster Tools](https://ziyuan.baidu.com/site/) which is used in submitting sitemap.

 {% tabs Baidu-webmaster-tools %}
 <!-- tab Get Verification Code → -->